 After planning for the open computer lab, there is still work to be done to get this resource into use.
-Here are some tips from the experience of Mt.
-Abraham High School in Bristol.

 Mobile computer labs let organizations bring Internet access and computers to specific locations in a community.
 For example, Bristol’s Lawrence Memorial Library brings theirs to senior lunches, Jay and Westfield use theirs at Community Center events.

 Mobile labs are usually outfitted with laptop, tablet (e.g. iPad) or netbook computers.
 Click here for longer descriptions of each piece of equipment.

 To make the computers mobile, and to store and charge them, there are many different storage carts available to purchase.
 Units are designed to store conventional laptops, iPads or netbooks, but not all three in the same cart.
 Carts may store as little as 6 or as many as 40 devices.